-- A minimum cumulative grade point average of 2.50 on a 4.0 scale for all undergraduate work completed, OR (if applicable) a GPA of 3.0 on a 4.0 scale on at least 12 semester hours of graduate work completed. - A bachelor's degree from a regionally accredited institution of higher education or a recognized foreign institution of higher learning. - Admission for applicants who fall below these standards will be determined by the faculty Admissions Committee.
-Those applicants may be required to submit additional information. - Applicants to the M.Ed. programs not located at the Concordia University Texas Main Campus have additional admissions requirements and applicants will need to work with Admissions to complete their applications.
+- A minimum cumulative grade point average of 2.50 on a 4.0 scale for all undergraduate work completed, OR (if applicable) a GPA of 3.0 on a 4.0 scale on at least 12 semester hours of graduate work completed - A bachelor's degree from a regionally accredited institution of higher education or a recognized foreign institution of higher learning

+Admission for applicants who fall below these standards will be determined by the faculty Admissions Committee.
+Those applicants may be required to submit additional information.

-All M.Ed. applicants must submit the following in order to be considered for admission.
+All M.Ed. applicants must submit the following in order to be considered for admission:

-- 1. Application for admission - 2. \$50 application fee - 3.
-Official transcripts from the colleges or universities where the student earned their baccalaureate degree.
+- 1. Application for admission

+- 2. \$50 application fee

+- 3. Official transcripts from the colleges or universities where the student earned their baccalaureate degree.
 Graduate students must arrange to have the transcript sent to Concordia directly from the institution of record.
-A student-delivered transcript will not be accepted as an official transcript, unless it is received in the original sealed envelope and appropriately stamped by the institution of record as "issued to student in a sealed envelope." - 4.
+A student-delivered transcript will not be accepted as an official transcript, unless it is received in the original sealed envelope and appropriately stamped by the institution of record as "issued to student in a sealed envelope."

 In the case of students who do not meet our admissions standards, additional information may be required prior to admission.